lastofpudge/wp-theme/README.md

 ## Features

-- using Timber 2 with twig template engine
+- Utilizes Timber 2 with Twig template engine.
-- support custom controllers
+- Custom controllers support for enhanced functionality.
-- easy custom fields/posts integration
+- Seamless integration for custom fields and posts.
-- integrated ajax mail/actions
+- Integrated Ajax mail and actions for dynamic user interactions.
-- env file support
+- Support for .env file for easy configuration.
-- support composer package manager
+- Utilizes Composer as the package manager.
+- Works seamlessly with Laravel Mix for JS and SCSS processing.
+- Supports custom helper functions for extended flexibility.
+- Utilizes [Carbon Fields](https://github.com/htmlburger/carbon-fields) for developer-friendly custom fields.
+- Easy deployment on hosting platforms with integrated support for [All-in-One WP Migration](https://wordpress.org/plugins/all-in-one-wp-migration/) plugin.

-## How to use
+## How to Use

-- use `composer install` in the project folder
+1. Run `composer install` in the project folder to install dependencies.
-- `yarn` && `npm run watch` to work with css/js
+2. Use `yarn` and `npm run watch` to work with CSS/JS for a smooth development experience.

+Feel free to explore, customize, and enhance the theme according to your project requirements.